SakshiRai255/Law-Home-Page/Readme.md

-## This is my Third landing page created for learning front end designing using HTML and CSS.
+## This is a landing page created for learning front end designing using HTML and CSS.

 ---